 Also see your GP if the cyst becomes infected because you may need to take antibiotics to prevent a deep lid infection (cellulitis).

-Lumps on the eyelid
+Lumps on or around the eyelids

-Droopy upper eyelid
+Droopy upper eyelids

 Lower eyelid that rolls outwards (ectropion)

 As you get older, one or both lower eyelids can sometimes droop away from the eye and turn outwards.
 This is known as an ectropion.

 The drooping eyelid can disrupt the normal production of tears, which can cause your eye to become dry, red and irritated.

 Treatment may not be needed in mild cases, although drops or ointment may help make your eye more comfortable.
 Sometimes a minor operation is needed to correct the position of the eyelid.
 Read more about treating ectropion.

 Entropion is where the eyelid rolls inwards.
 It usually affects the lower lids, but it can also affect the upper lids.
 Like ectropion, this is often age-related.

 Entropion usually causes an uncomfortable watery eye because the lashes irritate the front of the eye (cornea).
 If this is mild, using eyedrops may be enough to protect the eye and keep you comfortable.

 Severe entropion can be painful and cause vision loss by damaging the cornea.
 Occasionally, a corneal ulcer can form and become infected.
 Surgery may be needed to correct entropion if it's posing a risk to the health of your eye or is causing considerable discomfort.
 This is carried out under local anaesthetic.